Synonyms: EVP-6124 , MT-4666, α7-nAChR agonist

 Approved for: None

-This compound was originally developed at Bayer Healthcare and then licensed to Envivo Pharmaceuticals, which subsequently licensed development in Asia to Mitsubishi Tanabe Pharma Corporation.
-Envivo then changed its name to FORUM Pharmaceuticals Inc.
+This compound was originally developed at Bayer Healthcare and in 2004 licensed to Envivo Pharmaceuticals, which subsequently licensed development in Asia to Mitsubishi Tanabe Pharma Corporation.
+In 2014, Envivo changed its name to FORUM Pharmaceuticals Inc.

 Mitsubishi Tanabe Pharma Corporation is conducting a Phase 2 trial for the treatment of Alzheimer's disease in Japan.